 Finally across and reunited with the Jeep, we all hopped in and proceeded up the road in a caravan of 3 vehicles.
 We were really curious to see what sort of conditions we’d find on the road to the Dingford Creek Trailhead.
 We had no idea if there had been additional washouts or slides other than the two we were trapped between last Sunday night so we proceeded cautiously.

 Don and Dick decided to take their longer wheelbase trucks up and around the wash so they wouldn’t drag a winch and I instead went straight across.
-As if we needed more proof that crossing this would have been a very bad idea, one of my tires dug into the soft silty debris at the bottom and we had to throw down some more rocks for traction.
+As if we needed more proof that crossing this would have been a very bad idea, one of my tires dug into the soft silty debris at the bottom and despite having a 4-wheel drive Jeep, we had to throw down some more rocks for traction.
 At least this time there wasn’t several feet of rushing water!

 Once past that spot there were only a few more small areas where we got out to quickly move some debris.
 The rest of the road was reasonably passable and we finally arrived back at the Dingford Creek Trailhead.

 The Goldmyer crew unlocked the road gate and we were able to drive right up to the Hot Springs, a rare and exciting experience!
-Once there we said hello again to the relief caretakers who remembered us from our first visit and swapped stories about the whole crazy adventure.
+Once there we said hello again to the relief caretakers who remembered us from our first visit.
+They had been a little concerned if we had made it out when they found out about road conditions and we all swapped stories about the whole crazy adventure.

 It was nice this time to have more daylight to really see the property.
 We were honored to spend the next few hours enjoying the Hot Springs and learning a lot about the NWWP, the caretakers, and the wonderful crew of people all involved in making Goldmyer such a special place.
 I applaud the work and effort the NWWP puts into keeping this private land accessible to the public.
 We are all very lucky to have such a place in our own backyard and it commands our utmost respect.